A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$

 \begin{theorem}[Khare~\cite{Kh1}, Dhillon--Khare~\cite{DK}] Let $\mathfrak{g}$ and $\lambda \in \mathfrak{h}^*$ be arbitrary.
 Then,

 \end{theorem}

-Given the uniformity of these weight formulas for $L(\lambda)$, $\lambda \in \mathfrak{h}^*$ (via \eqref{Epvm}), our original goal in this work was a more challenging result: a positive formula for the weights of an arbitrary highest weight module $V$.
+Given the uniformity of this weight-formula for all $L(\lambda)$, $\lambda \in \mathfrak{h}^*$ (via \eqref{Epvm}), our original goal in this work was a more challenging result: a positive formula for the weights of an arbitrary highest weight module $V$.
 We make a few remarks here, addressing the treatment and proofs below.

-First, a weight formula for $V$ was unknown beyond simple and parabolic Verma modules, even in finite type.
+First, a weight-formula for $V$ was unknown beyond simple and parabolic Verma modules, even in finite type.
 We provide a uniform, positive formula for all highest weight modules over all $\mathfrak{g}$.
-Perhaps the ``miracle'' here is that such a formula exists in the first place, and it uses simply the Dynkin diagram and the images in $V$ of some lines in $M(\lambda)$ killed by $\mathfrak{n}^+$!
+Perhaps one ``miracle'' here is that such a formula exists in the first place, and it uses simply the Dynkin diagram and the images in $V$ of some lines in $M(\lambda)$ killed by $\mathfrak{n}^+$!
 See Theorem~\ref{T1}.

 Second is the ``next'' question, of characters.
 Our quest for a formula for $\wt V$ also yields rewards on this side.
-Even more: we discovered a novel (to our knowledge) family of ``higher order Verma modules'' $\mathbb{M}(\lambda, \mathcal{H})$ which ``cover'' all highest weight modules -- with the same weights -- and subsume parabolic Verma modules $M(\lambda,J)$.
+Even more: we discovered a novel (to our knowledge) family of ``higher order Verma modules'' $\mathbb{M}(\lambda, \mathcal{H})$ which ``cover'' {all highest weight modules $V$ -- one for each weight-set $\wt V$! --} and subsume parabolic Verma modules $M(\lambda,J)$.
 (Over $\mathfrak{sl}_2^{\oplus n}$, these modules $\mathbb{M}(\lambda, \mathcal{H})$ comprise \textit{all} highest weight modules.)
 A question of future interest is to study the family $\mathbb{M}(\lambda, \mathcal{H})$, starting with their characters and BGG-type resolutions (we begin this study by obtaining such a resolution in all { decomposable rank 3 cases of $\mathfrak{g}$ and in type $A_3$}, in Section~\ref{Sfinal}), as well as their geometric counterparts via localization.

-A curious byproduct of our weight-based approach is a family of Minkowski difference formulas for all parabolic Verma modules.
-These subsume~\eqref{Epvm} as a special case, and interestingly, do not hold in general on the level of representations via parabolic induction (except~\eqref{Epvm}). {2)~A family of simples whose weight-sets patch up to the whole $\wt V$ for each highest weight $\mathfrak{g}$-module $V$, strengthening the ``local Jordan--H\"{o}lder series'' \cite[Lemma 9.6]{Kac book} of $V$; yielding formulas for $\wt V$.}
+{Curious byproducts of our weight-based approach are : 1)~A} family of Minkowski difference formulas for all parabolic Verma modules.
+These subsume~\eqref{Epvm} as a special case, and interestingly, do not hold in general on the {module level} via parabolic induction (except~\eqref{Epvm}). {2)~A family of simples whose weight-sets patch up to the whole $\wt V$ for each highest weight $\mathfrak{g}$-module $V$, strengthening the ``local Jordan--H\"{o}lder series'' \cite[Lemma 9.6]{Kac book} of $V$; yielding formulas for $\wt V$.}